veisis/cakephp-rest-api/README.md

     ]
 ];
 ```
+> Set `debug` to true in your development environment to get original exception messages in response.

 ### Request authentication using JWT
 You can check for presence of auth token in API request.
 By default it is enabled.
 You need to define a flag `allowWithoutToken` to `true` or `false`.
 For example,